Date of Degree

 Copyright 2010 Christopher Jude Clark II

 Clark, Christopher Jude.
-"Unpacking descriptive representation: examining race and electoral representation in the American states." dissertation, University of Iowa, 2010.
+"Unpacking descriptive representation: examining race and electoral representation in the American states."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.